dotnet/standard/docs/governance/README.md

     ability to support the .NET Standard.
 Thus, we need to coordinate any changes with Mono.
   * **Unity**.
 Same rationale as for Xamarin & Mono.
+  * **.NET Foundation**.
+A set of people selected by the .NET Foundation that represent the interests of the .NET community at large, which also includes pure consumers of the .NET Standard.

 The chairman of the review board is [@migueldeicaza](https://github.com/migueldeicaza).
 For the most part, we strive to make decisions based on consensus, but as it is